Link switches to other language version

 Lüneburg offers you 30 degree programmes in English at 1 higher education institution.

 In the Middle Ages, salt made Lüneburg a rich city.
 This wealth is still visible in the old town’s magnificently decorated gabled buildings now housing small shops, cafés and pubs.
 All in all, the atmosphere in this small Hanseatic city is cosy, relaxing and characterised by students.
-And if they long for a large city: Hamburg, but also Bremen or Hanover, are close and can be reached for free with the semester ticket.
+And if they long for a large city: Hamburg, but also Bremen or Hanover, are close and can be reached for free with the "Deutschland-Semesterticket".

 You might not expect it but Lüneburg has a surprisingly high density of pubs for its size of around 75,000 inhabitants.
 We haven't verified whether it really is the highest density of pubs in Germany – as advertised by the city's marketing department – but you'll find plenty of choice across the whole chic/expensive/cosy/inexpensive spectrum, so it feels right.
 And as we said, if you're ever short of an option for a night out, Hamburg is not far away.